benji6/reflections-on-software-engineering-leadership/on-leadership.md

 The best way to determine the effectiveness of a leader is to ask to what degree their team as a whole operates as more than just the sum of its individuals.
 Strong leadership drives disproportionate improvements in outcomes, whereas poor leadership can easily result in a whole that is less than the sum of its parts.

+## The 3 core components of leadership

+1. **Vision**: As a leader you must set a compelling view of the future that is inspiring and motivating and gives everyone a sense of meaning and a shared purpose.
+2. **Strategy**: As a leader you must be clear about how the team will attain the vision - this means being explicit about what the team will and will not do in order to get there.
+3. **Culture**: As a leader you are responsible for the culture of your team - this includes the values of the members and is the stuff that glues the team into one cohesive whole.

 ## How do effective leaders operate?

-Effective leaders motivate and inspire.
-They set a compelling vision that gives everyone a sense of meaning and a shared purpose.

 Effective leaders build and organize teams that combine individuals with a diverse range of experience and abilities into a single unit that achieves far greater things than any member could alone.